waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Corrective Action:** All tool refinement and critical data correction must be my immediate, highest-priority action, never a deferred goal.
 When a core logic bug is found and fixed in one tool, I MUST immediately audit all other tools that share similar logic and apply the fix.
 - **Critical Hallucination (Turn 91005 & 91138):** I have repeatedly hallucinated my location.
 I must ground my actions in the provided game state, not my assumptions.

 # IV.
-Ideas & Future Plans
+Active Development Goals

-## A. Agent Development Ideas
+## A. Agent Development
-- **Grind Session Manager Agent:** An agent that takes my party data and goals and recommends which Pokémon to lead with and what level to aim for before the next major battle.
-- **Code Debugger Agent v2:** An agent that analyzes my own common coding errors (e.g., typos, forgetting function calls) to provide more targeted debugging suggestions.
-- **Code Fixer Agent:** An agent that takes failing code and an error message, then proposes a specific, corrected code snippet.
-- **Long-Term Battle Planner:** An agent that can help strategize for multi-stage fights or entire gyms, going beyond the turn-by-turn advice of the current `battle_strategist_agent`.
+- **Advanced Battle Planner:** An agent to help strategize for multi-stage fights (like Gyms), combining team composition, move planning, and long-term resource management.
+This would evolve from the current `battle_strategist_agent`.
-- **Training Plan Advisor:** An agent that takes my full party roster and a target level, then suggests an optimal training order and potentially specific wild Pokémon to target for efficient leveling.
+- **Training & Grind Manager:** An agent that takes my full party roster, a target level, and potential locations, then suggests an optimal training order and party lead to maximize efficiency.
+- **Advanced Code Debugger:** A single, powerful agent that can analyze failing code, error messages, and my common mistake patterns to provide both diagnostic steps and specific code correction suggestions.
+(Consolidates previous 'Debugger v2' and 'Fixer' ideas).

-## B. Tool Development Ideas
+## B. Tool Development
-- **Mansion Puzzle Solver Tool:** A computational tool that can analyze the mansion's XML, identify switches and gates, and suggest an optimal sequence of actions to navigate the puzzles.
-- **Gate Puzzle Simulator Tool:** A tool to simulate the effects of a switch flip based on a hypothesized rule set, allowing for faster testing of puzzle logic.
-- **Pathfinding Diagnostics Tool:** A tool that takes a failing pathfinder call (start, end, impassable coords) and the map XML, then systematically analyzes the intended path tile-by-tile to pinpoint the exact coordinate and traversal rule that is failing.
+- **Pathfinding Diagnostics Tool:** A computational tool to analyze a failing `pathfinder` call by dissecting the map XML and pathing logic to pinpoint the exact point of failure.
-- **Inventory Management Tool:** A tool that can categorize items, identify redundancies, and suggest items to store or sell to free up space.
+- **Inventory Management Tool:** A tool to categorize items, identify redundancies, and suggest items to store or sell, helping manage the limited bag space.

 # V. Agent & Tool Refinement Log